 It is possible for well-managed forests to provide timber along with jobs and income for local people, whilst maintaining rich biodiversity and storing carbon.
 Well-designed plantations can also help meet the need for timber and protect natural forests from exploitation.

 However, in many areas poor management and unsustainable harvesting both by local people and companies has left forests felled and degraded.
-In Tanzania, poverty and demand for fuelwood have led to unsustainable harvesting, with damage and loss of huge areas of forest, whilst in Uganda, the demand for timber is driving logging into protected areas that are home to endangered wildlife.
-Commercial harvesting in tropical forests, if poorly managed, can start a process of degradation that ultimately results in the land being converted to agriculture and the forest lost altogether.
+In Tanzania, poverty and demand for fuelwood have led to unsustainable harvesting, with damage and loss of huge areas of forest; whilst in Uganda, the demand for timber is driving logging into protected areas that are home to endangered wildlife.
+Commercial harvesting in tropical forests, if poorly managed, can start a process of degradation that ultimately results in the land being converted to agriculture, and the forest lost altogether.
 Tackling this challenge can deliver multiple benefits, ensuring a sustainable supply of timber and boosting incomes for local communities, alongside protecting forests and the wildlife that depends upon them.

-In some areas, actions to improve the efficiency of timber production – through improved harvesting and processing of timber from native forests, or well-designed plantations - can reduce the pressure on natural forests, allowing them to recover naturally.
+In some areas, actions to improve the efficiency of timber production – through improved harvesting and processing of timber from native forests, or well-designed plantations – can reduce the pressure on natural forests, allowing them to recover on their own.
 For example in Tanzania, training communities in improved forest management and ensuring they have the right training and equipment to harvest trees and process logs with less waste means greater income is generated, while also improving the condition of the forest.